 What are matching gifts?

-Under a matching gift program, when an employee donates to a nonprofit and submits documentation to the employer, the company then matches the efforts of the employee by donating to the cause as well.
+Though the specifics of these programs are defined by each company, the process is always pretty much the same.
+When an employee donates to a nonprofit and submits documentation to the employer, the company then matches the efforts of the employee by donating to the cause as well.

 What's a typical match ratio?